santhoshver/excercises/exercise-3/README.md

 ## Server log file parser

-Run `npm start`, and watch out the console to see the parsed logs.
+Simply run `npm start`, and watch out the console to see the parsed logs.